Tart and sweet rhubarb muffins with sour cream are a delicious way to use up the spring harvest and share with those you love!

 Make the Muffins

-- Divide the batter among 16 muffin cups, filling each about 3/4 full.
+7. Divide and spoon batter among 16 muffin cups, filling each about 3/4 full.

-- Sprinkle the struesel topping over the batter in each cup, generously.
+8. Sprinkle the struesel topping over the top of the muffins in each cup, generously.

-- Remove from muffin tin to cool completely on wire racks.
+11. Remove from muffin tin to cool completely on a wire rack.

 Nutrition Information: